checkly/docs.checklyhq.com/site/content/docs/monitoring/global-locations.md

 {{< info >}}
 Learn more about <a href="/docs/private-locations/private-locations-getting-started/">private locations</a> to monitor your private and segregated applications and APIs.
 {{< /info >}}

+## Scheduling strategies

+Checkly provides two scheduling strategies for running API, Browser or Multistep checks: Round-robin or Parallel scheduling.
+To select a scheduling strategy go to ‘Scheduling and locations’ when creating or editing a check.

+{{< info >}}
+During **parallel scheduling beta**, when switching between scheduling strategies your home dashboard and check overview will only show results from the currently selected strategy.
+{{< /info >}}

+### Round-robin

+Using round-robin, your check will run on one of the selected locations each time it is scheduled.
+The next check run will be scheduled on a different location from the list until all locations have been run once, and the check rotates back to the first location in the list.

+When using the round-robin strategy you can choose to have retries to run from a random location of the ones selected, or run it from the same location as the first attempt

+Use round-robin when the service you are monitoring can be considered available as long as at least one location is available and detecting a regional outage is not critical.

+### Parallel

+With parallel scheduling, each time the check is scheduled it will run once from each selected location.
+When running a check in parallel, retries will always be run from the same location as the first attempt.

+Use parallel scheduling to reduce detection times for regional outages and reduce time to detect service degradations that impact the customer experience.